StartAutomating/PowerShellAI/README.md

+# PowerShellAI
-# PowerShellAI: A User-Friendly Module for OpenAI's GPT-3 and DALL-E API
+## A User-Friendly Module for OpenAI's GPT-3 and DALL-E API

 `PowerShellAI` is a ***community-maintained*** PowerShell module designed to simplify the use of OpenAI's GPT-3 language model and DALL-E API.
 It empowers users to effortlessly build complex language-powered applications, regardless of their level of experience.